redhat-cip/dci-rhel-agent/README.md

 #### Assumptions
 * Partner/Customer will use RHEL 7.6 or higher.
 * Partner/Customer has a valid configuration to install RHEL using DHCP/PXE/Kickstart.
-* Partner/Customer has minimal hardware lab to be installed and wiped through DCI workflow.
+* Partner/Customer has a physical or virtual lab to be installed and wiped through DCI workflow.

 #### Jumpbox